 Some philosophers conceive freedom as a state; others view it as an ideal.
-A songwriter sees it as a way of life: "Like a bird on a wire, like a drunk in a midnight choir, I have tried in my way to be free."
+A songwriter sees it as a way of life: “Like a bird on a wire, like a drunk in a midnight choir, I have tried in my way to be free.”
 The embattled statesman and the political idealist perceive causal links among personal freedoms, societal democracy, and global peace.
-In this cross-disciplinary volume, interlinked contributions reassess and rephrase the conceptualizations and theorizations of freedom and their applicability to daily life.
-Framed by historical contexts, the field-specific studies offered help reconcile theory and practice.
-The unique ideational framework reflected in this book can be paraphrased in six words, a question mark, and a (muted) exclamation point: Freedom?
+In this cross-disciplinary volume, the contributors reassess and rephrase the conceptualizations and theorizations of freedom and their applicability to daily life.
+Framed by historical contexts, their field-specific studies help reconcile theory and practice.
+Their shared and unique ideational framework can be paraphrased in six words, a question mark, and a (muted) exclamation point: Freedom?
 Beware what you wish for (!).

 About the Editor

 Jose V. Ciprut is a social systems scientist and an international political economist.
 His expertise is in national development, regional security, international relations, and the global political economy.
 As independent scholar and seminar director, he is the convening editor also of The Art Of The Feud: Reconceptualizing International Relations, and Of Fears And Foes: Security and Insecurity in a Globalizing International Political Economy.